marklogic/marklogic-docker/README.md

 With this image, you have the option to either create an initialized or an uninitialized MarkLogic Server.

 - Initialized: admin credentials are set up as part of container startup process.
 - Unintialized: admin credentials are created by the user after MarkLogic has started.
-You can use the GUI (See the MarkLogic Installation documentation: https://docs.marklogic.com/guide/installation/procedures#id_84772) or you can use APIs (See the scripting documentation: https://docs.marklogic.com/10.0/guide/admin-api/cluster).
+To create the credentials you can use the GUI (see the MarkLogic Installation documentation: https://docs.marklogic.com/guide/installation/procedures#id_84772) or you can use APIs (see the scripting documentation: https://docs.marklogic.com/10.0/guide/admin-api/cluster).

 ## Initialized MarkLogic Server
 For an initialized MarkLogic Server, admin credentials are required to be passed in while creating the Docker container.
-The Docker container will have MarkLogic Server installed and initialized,and databases and app servers created.
+The Docker container will have MarkLogic Server installed and initialized, and databases and app servers created.
 A security database will be created to store user data, roles, and other security information.
 MarkLogic Server credentials, passed in as environment variable parameters while running a container, will be stored as part of the admin user in the security database.
 These admin credentials can be used to access MarkLogic Server Admin interface on port 8001 and other app servers with their respective ports.

 To create an initialized MarkLogic Server, pass in environment variables and replace `{insert admin username}`/`{insert admin password}` with actual values for admin credentials.
 Optionally, you can pass license information in `{insert license}`/`{insert licensee}` to apply your MarkLogic license.
 To do this, run this this command: